linode/manager/packages/manager/README.md

   Linode Cloud Manager
 </h1>

 This is the new Linode Manager.
-It provides a web interface for managing your Linode account.
+It provides a web interface for managing your Linode account. [cloud.linode.com](https://cloud.linode.com).
-Currently this software is *early-access* and is available at [cloud.linode.com](https://cloud.linode.com).